jcorks/wyvern-gate/MOD_GUIDE.md

 These are controlled by Databases.
 Many database instances are used throughout the program.
 Each file containing a database is prefixed with `game_database.` so databases are clearly visible.

-When created, Databases contain a name and a set of typed attributes that database entries must follow.
+When created, Databases contain a name and a set of typed traits that database entries must follow.
 Consider this database from game_database.material.mt:

 ```
 @:Material = Database.new(
     name : 'Wyvern.Material',
-    attributes : {
+    traits : {
         name : String,
         rarity : Number,
         tier : Number,